enzomendez315/Python-Scripts/README.md

 ## Language Details
 A variable is created when you assign it a value.
 Variables never need to be declared ahead of time.

+Calling a class like a function generates instances of the new type, and the class's methods automatically receive the instance being processed by a given method call (in the `self` argument).

 ## Hierarchy
 - Programs are composed of modules.
 - Modules contain statements.